r57zone/DualShock4-emulator/README.md

 You can use swipes for the keyboard, the button codes are described below.

-## Gyroscope
+## Motion with Android phone (Gyroscope)
+1. Enable the `Activate` parameter in the `Config.ini` configuration file, changing `0` to `1`, in the `Motion` section.
-1. Check Windows Firewall to see if incoming connections are allowed on your network type (private) and allow if disabled.
+2. Check Windows Firewall to see if incoming connections are allowed on your network type (private) and allow if disabled.
-2. Install FreePieIMU on your Android phone by taking the latest version in the [OpenTrack archive](https://github.com/opentrack/opentrack) or in the [releases](https://github.com/r57zone/DualShock4-emulator/releases), enter the IP address of your computer, select "Send raw data", if not selected, select the data rate "Fastest" or "Fast".
+3. Install FreePieIMU on your Android phone by taking the latest version in the [OpenTrack archive](https://github.com/opentrack/opentrack) or in the [releases](https://github.com/r57zone/DualShock4-emulator/releases), enter the IP address of your computer, select "Send raw data", if not selected, select the data rate "Fastest" or "Fast".
-3. Reduce the general sensitivity if necessary (the `Sens` parameter, in the `Motion` section, where `100` is 100% sensitivity) in configuration file.
+4. Reduce the general sensitivity if necessary (the `Sens` parameter, in the `Motion` section, where `100` is 100% sensitivity) in configuration file.
-4. Reduce individual sensor sensitivity if necessary (the `AccelSens` and `GyroSense`, in the `Motion` section,  where `100` is 100% sensitivity) in configuration file.
+5. Reduce individual sensor sensitivity if necessary (the `AccelSens` and `GyroSense`, in the `Motion` section,  where `100` is 100% sensitivity) in configuration file.
-5. Invert the axes if necessary (the parameters `InverseX`, `InverseY` and `InverseZ`, in the `Motion` section, where `1` is turning on the inversion, and `0` is turning off).
+6. Invert the axes if necessary (the parameters `InverseX`, `InverseY` and `InverseZ`, in the `Motion` section, where `1` is turning on the inversion, and `0` is turning off).
-6. Change phone orientation (the parameter `Orientation`, in the `Motion` section. where `1` is landscape and `0` is portrait).
+7. Change phone orientation (the parameter `Orientation`, in the `Motion` section. where `1` is landscape and `0` is portrait).

 If you just need to shake (gyro) the gamepad in the game, then there is no need to install Android applications, just press the "shake" button of the gamepad.